Here at FourFourTwo, we're now experts on FIFA 22. Sort of. Well, we've won a few games. And we vaguely know how to use a through ball.

 Fully - AKA Akima Byron - is a pro esports player.
 According to his Twitter, his first impression of FIFA 21 was how good Sadio Mané is in the game - so that's another tip for you...

-5. Pace is more important than ever in FIFA 21
+5. Pace is more important than ever

-"This year on FIFA 21, pace is very important - more important than it was in previous years.
+"Pace is very important - more important than it was in previous years.
 So having fast strikers and fast defenders are very key, the likes of Joe Gomez, Rodrigo."

 6. Pass and Go

 "I would say the most important of the new mechanics, from what I’ve picked up, would be the directed pass and go feature EA have added in.
 Practice Pass and Go in the Skill Games section - it can be a great help during match scenarios."

 7. Buy Ultimate Team players after the weekend

 "Another great tip is if you’re looking to buy a new team, the cheapest point during the week would normally be Sunday or Monday - straight after the weekend.
 This is when all your favourite players' prices would have become affordable - it will then inflate back up during the week."